 For the sporting set, Boston’s Cunningham Company offered the relatively new fad to Newporters — a bicycle.
 “Having introduced the bicycle to this country we shall not willingly relinquish the reputation which our six years of successful business had brought us.”

 The year 1883 was an interesting choice to begin publishing the guide for the owners of Newport Cottages.
 Though it wasn’t completely clear early in that year, the country was in the early stages of a depression.
-Unlike depressions or recessions brought on by a financial collapse, the 1882-1885 contraction of the economy was the result of slow-moving changes taking place in America.
+But unlike depressions or recessions brought on by a financial collapse, the 1882-1885 contraction of the economy resulted from slow-moving changes in America.

 Mechanization of factories promoted a surplus of production while salaries and buying power contracted.
 Too many goods and not enough customers resulted in a collapse of the economy.
 Business activity decreased by more than 30 percent.
 Five percent of the country’s factories and mines closed completely in 1884, with many others operating on reduced capacity.